illingtonFlex/HealingHz/README.md

 scripts directory, and copy the compiled and tested project into a directory named "dist", also in the project root.

-The dist directory contains the app as it would exist on a production web server.
+The dist directory contains the app as it would exist on a production web server, and may be used as a deployment source.

 ## Testing HealingHz